By Amy Phipps on | No Comments

-To do a first look or not to do a first look, that is the question.
-When I sit down with my couples for our very first meeting, I bring up the subject of a first look.
-Some have heard of a first look and some haven’t.
-I explain to them what a first look is and how I like to do them.
+When I sit down with my couples for our very first wedding consultation, I bring up the subject of a first look.
+Some have heard of it and some have not.
+I explain to them what a first look is and how I like to photograph them.

 I don’t ever pressure a couple into doing a first look.
 I know there are many photographers out there that really push for the first look because they do make for great photos, but if your bride and groom want to be more traditional, then let them be traditional.
 After all, it’s their wedding and we need to respect that.

 The best part about doing a first look, besides the pictures, is the opportunity it gives the bride and groom to get the jitters out before the ceremony.
 They see each other for about 10-15 minutes and it’s just enough time to relax, catch their breath from the frenzy of the day and just be together.
 I always scope out the spot where we will do the first look well in advance.

-This is a unique opportunity for a photographer to be a part of an intimate and vulnerable moment that nobody else gets to see during the wedding day.
-This is the first time he’s seen her in her wedding dress.
-This is the woman he will spend his life with.
+This is a unique opportunity for a photographer to be a part of an intimate, emotional and vulnerable moment that nobody else gets to see during the wedding day.
+This is the first time he sees her in her wedding dress - the woman he will spend his life with.
 And in front of her is the man that will stand by her side and be her partner in all things.
-So of course, tissues are always good to have on hand.
-For the couple and for yourself.
+Of course, tissues are always good to have on hand - for the couple and for yourself.